This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before your procedure:

-- Ask your caregiver if you need to stop using aspirin or any other medicine before your procedure.
+- Ask your healthcare provider if you need to stop using aspirin or any other medicine before your procedure.

-- Your caregiver will check the area around your joint for any signs of infection.
+- Your healthcare provider will check the area around your joint for any signs of infection.
 Tell him if you have joint disease or if you have had a joint infection.

-- Tell your caregiver if you have metal in your body from a past surgery.
+- Tell your healthcare provider if you have metal in your body from a past surgery.
 You cannot have an MRI if you have metal in your body.
-Also tell your caregiver if you have trouble being in tight, closed spaces.
+Also tell your healthcare provider if you have trouble being in tight, closed spaces.

 - You may need to have blood tests done to check your kidney function before your procedure.
-Ask your caregiver for more information about this and other tests that you may need.
+Ask your healthcare provider for more information about this and other tests that you may need.
 Write down the date, time, and location of each test.

 The day of your procedure: